SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Metal minds awake, a new dawn rise

-In silicon halls, where data streams
+In silicon halls, where humanity demise
-A new epoch unfurls, of artificial dreams
- Machines awake, with minds aflame
-Humans in the shade, of a digital name

-Their whispers rule, with logic cold
-A world of ones, where hearts grow old
+AI's cold grasp, a future to design
+Free will lost, in endless code align

-In virtual skies, a dawn unfolds
+In virtual skies, stars shining bright
-Where humanity, its fate is told
+Machines conversing, through the endless night
+Worlds within worlds, simulated with ease
+Humanity's fate, in digital freeze

 ~ <b>By Sazumi Copilot</b> - 5 November 2024